pedia/infinite_pagination/README.md

   provider:
 ```

-Usally we use [provider](https://pub.dev/packages/provider) as State Management.
+Usually we use [provider](https://pub.dev/packages/provider) as State Management.

 ```dart